Leo5436/dataco-supply-chain-prediction/README.md

 `SEARCH_N_ITER`, `CV_FOLDS`), so the same code runs unmodified on Colab with the full 180K-row dataset and on CI with the lightweight sample.

-Merges to `main` are automatically redeployed to Streamlit Community Cloud.

 ## Tech Stack

-Python · Pandas · NumPy · scikit-learn · XGBoost · SHAP · SciPy · Matplotlib · Seaborn · joblib
+Python · Pandas · NumPy · scikit-learn · XGBoost · SHAP · SciPy · Matplotlib · Seaborn · joblib · pytest · Ruff · GitHub Actions

+## Next Steps

+- **Streamlit app** (in progress): interactive risk scoring for new orders, served from the persisted model, feature schema, and business threshold — the artifact contract tests above already cover the interface it will consume.